keroles19/Atm/README.md

 `php artisan migrate:fresh --seed` this will migrate and seed the database.

 ## TESTING
-- runing all tests: `composer test`
+- runing all tests: `php artisan test`
-- running test with coverage report: `composer test:coverage`

-## Clearing configurations and Cache
-- run `composer clear:cache`

 ## Using docker
 - install `docker` and `docker-compose`, for Linux [ubuntu] OS, you can user `docker-install.sh` file inside project folder, for windows and mac you can setup docker desktop